Currently valid general orders / ordinances

 1. persons infected with SARS-CoV-2.

 In this case, the Health Department will order home isolation.
 A domestic isolation is always pronounced if an infection is present.
 The duration depends on various factors (e.g. severity of the disease, concrete course).
 It is therefore always an individual decision of the health authority when the isolation can be lifted.

-The public health department orders a quarantine for contact persons of an infected person.
+The Health Department will order a quarantine for close contacts of an infected person.
 A quarantine is also always pronounced if a possible infection cannot be ruled out.
 The duration is pronounced according to the recommendation of the RKI for 14 days.

 1. travelers returning home

 More information can be found under Travelers Returning.

 2. other suspected contagious persons

 - become aware through other means (i.e. not via the public health department) that they have had contact with a person infected with the SARS-CoV-2 coronavirus,